Ritikkoshta02/Infield_TEST_DBMF/README.md

 After training, you will obtain an action sequence array corresponding to the best episode.

+Once the assay execution time is completed, the greedy algorithm automatically handles the remaining uncovered footprints and routes the test droplet to the sink.

 ---

 ## Step 4: Generate Grid Visualization